Ask a doctor about a prescription for ESPIDIFEN 400 mg ORAL SOLUTION GRANULES, MINT FLAVOR

 Nervous system disorders

-Common: Fatigue or drowsiness, headache, dizziness or sensation of instability.
+Frequent: Fatigue or drowsiness, headache, and dizziness or feeling of instability.

 Uncommon: Insomnia, excitement, irritability.

-Rare: Paresthesia (numbness, tingling, burning, etc. more frequent in hands, feet, arms, or legs).
+Rare: Paresthesia (sensation of numbness, tingling, prickling, etc., more frequent in hands, feet, arms, or legs).

 Very rare: Aseptic meningitis.
-In most cases where aseptic meningitis has been reported with ibuprofen, the patient suffered some form of autoimmune disease (such as systemic lupus erythematosus or other collagen diseases) which was a risk factor.
+In most cases where aseptic meningitis has been reported with ibuprofen, the patient suffered from some form of autoimmune disease (such as systemic lupus erythematosus or other collagen diseases), which was a risk factor.
 The symptoms of aseptic meningitis observed were neck stiffness, headache, nausea, vomiting, fever, or disorientation.

 Eye disorders

-Uncommon: Visual disturbances.
+Uncommon: Vision disturbances.

 Rare: Abnormal or blurred vision.